Skip to main content

 In alignment with the voter passed initiatives, the Michigan Medical Marihuana Act of 2008 and the Michigan Regulation and Taxation of Marihuana Act of 2018 (MRTMA), related to cannabis production and use, we support:

-• Funding for continued and expanded research on the health benefits and effects of cannabis use.
+• Funding for continued and expanded research on the effects of cannabis use.

 • Local municipalities having the ability to allow or not allow cannabis production and sale in their communities as prescribed in section 6 of MRTMA.

-• The development of setbacks by local municipalities, with input from the Cannabis Regulatory Agency, for new cannabis production operations from non-owned residences to minimize negative interactions between the growing/processing industries from the local residents.
+• The development of site selection and setback guidelines by local municipalities, with input from the Cannabis Regulatory Agency, for new cannabis production operations from non-owned residences to minimize negative interactions between the growing/processing industries and the local residents.

 • The Cannabis Regulatory Agency developing model local ordinances for the cannabis industry.

-• Best practices being developed to provide guidance to the cannabis industry.
+• Best practices being developed to provide guidance to the cannabis industry for both production and processing/packaging for retail sale.

 • Continued tracking of the production and distribution of cannabis to ensure the integrity of the industry.